BrianHenryIE/bh-wc-set-gateway-by-url/README.txt

 1. Demonstration link for using the plugin
 2. Demonstration link in context where it can be found
+2. The plugins.php entry
+2. Demonstration of the WooCommerce Customer Payment Page link being automatically updated

 == Changelog ==